 - SB 1142 (text of bill) introduced January 19th, 2017 – Expands the definition of “rioting” to include actions which “either disturbs the public peace or results in damage to the property of another person,” adds rioting to the list of offenses that can constitute “racketeering,” and then combines all of that with expanded definitions of “conspiracy” that explicitly includes planning a riot (here called 13-2903).
 If a person is guilty of conspiracy or “knows or has reason to know” that someone is conspiring, that person can get the same sentence as the person who committed the offense.
 Rioting is a Class 5 Felony.
 “A pattern of racketeering activity” could include a single act of rioting and could be punished in a variety of ways.
 (Declared Dead)

-- SB 1096 introduced March 7th, 2017 – Prohibits obstructing traffic during protests or demonstrations, and exempts drivers from liability for injury or death to a person who is obstructing or interfering with traffic under certain circumstances. (in committee)
+- SB 1096 introduced March 7th, 2017 – Prohibits obstructing traffic during protests or demonstrations, and exempts drivers from liability for injury or death to a person who is obstructing or interfering with traffic under certain circumstances.
+(Dead)

 - SB 160 Introduced February 10th, 2017 – Increases penalties for blocking “any highway, street, sidewalk or other public passage.”
-(Passed by the Senate, moving on to the House)
+(Passed both chambers, now with the governor)